slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 Not without my quirks (as I'm sure you've noticed), I'm a bit picky about the particular writing setup.
-It's either completely white A5[^3] paper, paired with a good (mechanical) pencil/a very fine pen, or very thick dotted paper, paired with a fountain pen.
+It's either completely white A5[^3] paper, paired with a good (mechanical) pencil/a fine pen, or thick dotted paper, paired with a fountain pen.

 Quite enjoying the experience, I tend to write quite a lot of manuscripts by hand first.
 Of course, anything that's supposed to be